AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 GraphQL queries using POST requests are not recommended as they are not cached, so on a default instance the Dispatcher is configured to block such queries.

-While GraphQL also supports GET requests, these can hit limits (for example the length of the URL) that can be avoided using Persisted Queries.
+While GraphQL also supports GET requests, these can hit limits (for example, the length of the URL) that can be avoided using Persisted Queries.

 See [Enable caching of persisted queries](/help/headless/deployment/dispatcher-caching.md) for further details.